cheater/articles/online-courses.md

 Anyway, I hope you guys have fun using and abusing this resource.
 I decided to use URLs only, because they're usually easier to identify than many of the stupid titles the sites on this list have.

 Please make sure to comment and tell me if you know any good resources I have missed.
+Also hang out on [irc://irc.freenode.net/#codez](irc.freenode.net #codez) ([http://webchat.freenode.net/?channels=codez](Freenode webchat)) which is a social place for students, people interested in technology, etc. I hope to get some chat going there related to the courses, this way we can figure out what's best.

 ### The list
 * http://www.openculture.com/freeonlinecourses